 Orthodox Christianity is not based on “Bible alone”.
 Nevertheless, we do believe that the Holy Scriptures are the first and primary witness to Apostolic Faith, and the Scriptures are not focused on the subject of abortion.
 So as we consider this topic, I’d like to suggest that we try to keep some Biblical perspective and balance about abortion.

-The Teaching of the Fathers about Abortion
+The Teaching of the Church about Abortion

 Please don’t misunderstand what I just said.
 From the first century on, the Orthodox Church has said that abortion is a grave evil.
 In one early Christian document after another, abortion is condemned.
 This was a new thing in the ancient world.
 I think it must have been based on prayer and contemplation on the meaning and value of human life in light of Something new: the Incarnation of our Lord Jesus Christ in the womb of his Mother.